Face Verification Library

 The Face objects consist of the following members:

-• bounding_box: Bounding box of the detected face (left, top, width height).
+• bounding_box: Bounding box of the detected face (left, top, width, height).

-• confidence: Confidence of the detection ([0,1] more is better).
+• confidence: Confidence of the detection ([0,1] — higher is better).

 • landmarks: 5 landmarks from the face: